zth/rescript-relay/rescript-relay-documentation/docs/tutorial/queries-2.md

 ## Preloaded Queries

 This example app is very simple, so performance isn't an issue.
-(In fact, the server is artifically slowed down in order to make loading states perceptible.)
+(In fact, the server is artificially slowed down in order to make loading states perceptible.)
 However, one of Relay's main concerns is to make performance as fast as possible in real apps.

-Right now, the hovercard uses the `useLazyLoadQuery` hook, which fetches the query when the component is rendered.
+Right now, the hovercard uses the query hook, which fetches the query when the component is rendered.
 That means the timeline looks something like this:

 ![Network doesn't start until render](/img/docs/tutorial/preloaded-basic.png)